dqdb/opera-tools/patch-speed-dial/readme.md

-Patch Opera 15 or 16 to support more speed dial columns and smaller/larger preview images.
+Patch Opera 15 or 16 to support more speed dial columns and smaller/larger preview images, and injects custom CSS styles into internal pages.

 #Usage
 1. exit Opera